 [ATG CGT GGT CAG] [TCG ATA TAT GGC CCC]

 Each sentence tells a cell to make a special molecule called a protein.
 These proteins control everything in a cell.
-In this way, DNA is like the boss of a company, and not the brain of the cell.
+In this way, DNA is like the boss of a company and not the brain of the cell.
 It issues instructions, but doesn't do very much of the actual work :) These proteins help each cell do its job.
-Each gene makes one protein, and only one protein.
+Each gene makes one protein (and only one protein!).

 Just Four Letters?

-Remember it is the sequence of letters (order of the colours in this analogy) that stores the information.
+Remember it is the sequence of letters (order of the colors in this analogy) that stores the information.
 Each set of 3 letters is a word.
 With four different letters, there are 64 possible three-letter-words.
 Imagine how many combinations of these words there are in a sentence just 100 letters long!

-DNA Elegantly Simple, Wickedly Complicated
+Elegantly Simple, Wickedly Complex

 I hope this has shown you that the basics of DNA are simple and straightforward.
 Whenever you are trying to convey complex ideas to young children, analogies are your friend.
 Just make sure they know what the analogy means, and they are not just saying "DNA is like Lego" or "cells are like buses."